2016 Winner: Padaric Kolander

 For further information about the winning artist, go to www.michaeltole.com.

 2006 Winner: Francesca Fuchs

 Francesca Fuchs, a Houston artist whose works have been exhibited worldwide, won the 2006 Hunting Art Prize.
 Her artwork has been shown in over 40 solo, two-person, or group exhibitions, including at galleries in Houston, Galveston, Austin, Dallas, and San Antonio; New York City, Tampa, New Orleans, and Brooklyn; and Prague, Munich, London, and Edinburgh.

 For further information about the winning artist and her works, go to www.francescafuchs.com.

-For information on U.K. winners, go to www.hunting.plc.uk and click on “Ethos” then “Art Prize Winners.”
+For information on U.K. winners, go to www.hunting.plc.uk and click on “Ethos” then "Our Community" then “Art Prize Winners.”